punagarwal0-ship-it/AI-ML-PROJECT/README.md

 ## Menu Options

 ```
-1. Analyse pasted article text     — paste text directly, type END when done
+1. Analyse pasted article text     — paste text, type END when done
 2. Analyse article from URL        — scrapes and analyses a live news page
-3. View analysis history           — table of all past analyses, selectable for detail
+3. View analysis history           — table of all past analyses
-4. Export history to CSV           — save a clean flat CSV of all scores
+4. Export history to CSV           — saves a flat CSV of all scores
-5. Clear history                   — deletes history.csv
+5. Clear history                   — resets history.csv
 6. Help                            — scoring guide inside the app
 7. Exit
 ```